-A colourless sky and a moody twilight hour is all that I get when I land in Fort Kochi.
+A colourless sky and a moody twilight hour is all that I get when I land in Fort Kochi in Kerala.
 The monsoons are here and sheets of rain have been persistently tearing down the settlement, leaving puddles and slush everywhere.
 There is no romance in these rains; it is just a steady downpour and it feels like the clouds are on a mission finishing off a particular ritual to precision.

 A short hiatus and the children jump onto the boats as I watch the silhouette of the Chinese fishing nets against the grey skies.
 Just as I decide to leave the shores , I watch a tiny peep of crimson, reflecting through the nets .
 The sun probably wanted one final moment in a day that was not his and he was not going to be denied that chance.